The Barn

 Upstairs is a large vaulted hayloft.
 Hay grown in the fields was hauled to the end of the barn on horse-drawn hay wagons.
 Horses then helped lift the hay from the wagon into the loft with a series of ropes and pulleys.
 It is still possible to see the track and two pulleys in the peak of the loft.
 The hay holes on either side of the loft allowed hay and straw to be thrown down into the barn when needed.

-Take a tour of the Barn
+Take an audio tour of the Barn.